Chow Mein (Stir-fried Noodles)

-Chow Mein can be cooked using different kinds of noodles including wide or thin noodles, noodle pieces and a variety of vegetables like carrots, onion, cabbage, green pepper, garlic sprouts, mushrooms, etc. Chinese people usually add plenty of salt and soy sauce for extra flavor.
+Chow Mein can be cooked using different kinds of noodles including wide or thin noodles, noodle pieces and a variety of vegetables like carrots, onion, cabbage, green pepper, garlic sprouts, mushrooms, etc. Ham, egg and meat sometimes are used to cook to better the flavor.
+This recipe presents the Chow Mein with lean pork.
+In addition, Chinese people usually add plenty of salt and soy sauce for extra flavor.

 100g lean pork (beef or egg can also be used instead)

 1. The amount of ingredients listed above only serves one person.

 2. If time permits, you can make some hand-made noodles by yourselves.

 chopped green onion

 Note: the amount of the seasonings listed above can be appropriately used according to one's personal taste.

 A. Clean the lean pork.
 Cut into thick slices that are cut into thin strips.
 Put into a dish.

 B. Wash the green peppers.
 Cut into slices and put into a dish.

 C. Peel and clean the onion.
 Chop into thin slices and put into a dish.